Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Evaluation Details

-\paragraph{Ablation of $\mathcal{L}_{\text{c-NLL}}$ components.} As defined in~\cref{eq:c_nll_loss}, c-NLL loss includes two indicator functions.
-We evaluate the performance when removing these components, the results are shown in~\cref{tab:nll_loss_ablation}.
-The discussion is as follows: \begin{itemize}[leftmargin=*, itemsep=5pt, parsep=0pt] \item Without the first indicator $\mathbf{1}\bigl(\log\!\pi_{\text{ref}}(y_w\!\mid\!x)\!>\!\log\!\pi_{\theta}(y_w\!\mid\!x)\bigr)$ (w/o I): This corresponds to not restricting samples where $\pi_{\theta}$ performs worse than $\pi_{\text{ref}}$.
+\begin{itemize}[leftmargin=*, itemsep=3pt, parsep=0pt] \item Without the first indicator $\mathbf{1}\bigl(\log\!\pi_{\text{ref}}(y_w\!\mid\!x)\!>\!\log\!\pi_{\theta}(y_w\!\mid\!x)\bigr)$ (w/o I): This corresponds to not restricting samples where $\pi_{\theta}$ performs worse than $\pi_{\text{ref}}$.
 The performance drops slightly, indicating that this term is somewhat important.
 However, this term may not be optimally configured, potentially requiring a margin parameter $\tau_{\text{in}}$ to achieve the best results.
 In other words, this indicator term may ideally be formulated as: \mbox{$\mathbf{1}\Bigl[\frac{\log \pi_{\text{ref}}(y_w\mid x)}{\log\pi_{\theta}(y_w\mid x)}\!>\!\tau_{\text{in}}\Bigr]$}.
-We leave this for future exploration. \item Without the second indicator $\mathbf{1}\bigl(S_w\!\ge\!\tau_{\text{good}}\bigr)$ (w/o II): This means we apply NLL loss compensation to positive samples of all quality.
+We leave this for future exploration. \item Without the second indicator $\mathbf{1}\bigl(S_{w}\!\ge\!\tau_{\text{good}}\bigr)$ (w/o II): This means we apply NLL loss compensation to positive samples of all quality.
 The performance drops significantly, showing the importance of controlling the quality of positive samples when performing NLL loss, \myie{compensation should only be applied to high-quality ones}. \item Without both indicators (w/o I$\cdot$II): In this variant, the NLL loss is applied uniformly to all positive samples $y_w$ without any filtering.
 Performance degrades substantially, confirming the necessity of selectively augmenting the hard yet high-quality positive examples.
 Nevertheless, this configuration still slightly outperforms the complete removal of the NLL loss (``w/o $\mathcal{L}_{\text{c-NLL}}$'' entry in the table), indicating that the NLL component contributes positively to overall model performance. \end{itemize}

-\paragraph{Ablation of $\mathcal{L}_{\text{c-NLL}}$ Strength $\lambda$.} We further evaluate the effect of the strength $\lambda$ on the $\mathcal{L}_{\text{c\text{-}NLL}}$ term across different domains.
+\paragraph{Ablation of $\mathcal{L}_{\text{c-NLL}}$ strength $\lambda$.} We further evaluate the effect of the strength $\lambda$ on the $\mathcal{L}_{\text{c\text{-}NLL}}$ term across different domains.
 While $\mathcal{L}_{\text{c\text{-}NLL}}$ is necessary for boosting model capabilities (as discussed above), its optimal strength may vary by task.
 We sweep $\lambda$ over a wide range of values: